 Be sure to follow me on Instagram and tag #sugarandsoulco so I can see all the wonderful recipes YOU make from this site!
 You can also Subscribe to my Newsletter so you never miss a delicious recipe again!

 - Add the peanuts to a 4 or 6-quart crockpot, top with the almond bark, chocolate, chocolate chips, and salt.
 Do not stir together.
 Cook on low for 1 hour.

 - After 1 hour has passed stir the ingredients and cook on low for an addition 30 to 45 minutes and stir again.
 The chocolate and bark should be fully melted at this point, turn off the slow cooker.

 - Place two long strips of wax paper on a clean and level surface.
 Use a tablespoon to scoop out mounds of the chocolate covered peanuts and place them an inch apart on the wax paper.
 Sprinkle them with sea salt and sprinkles if desired.
 Allow to fully set before enjoying or packaging up.

-- This Crockpot Candy will last 2 to 3 weeks in an airtight container in a cool, dark place or up to 18 months in the freezer.
+- Crockpot Candy will last up to 2 to 3 weeks in an airtight container and stored in a cool, dark place.
+You can also freeze it, and it’ll stay good for up to 18 months